Market

 managerial employees make presentation to the Independent Directors about the company's strategy, operations, product and service

-offerings, markets, finance, quality etc. Independent Directors are also visiting factories and its offices to familarise themselves with
+offerings, markets, finance, quality etc. Independent Directors are also visiting factories and branch offices to familarise themselves

-the operations ofthe company and to offer their specialized knowledge for improvement ofthe performance ofthe company.
+with the operations of the company and to offer their specialized knowledge for improvement of the performance of the company.

-Further, at the time of appointment of an Independent Director, the Company issues a formal letter of appointment outlining his/her
+Further, at the time of appointment of an Independent Director, the Company issues a formal letter of appointment outlining his/

 https://www.ifbagro.in/investor relations/familiarisation-programme.